chris-hughes/ShingShang/README.md

-An ancient game modernised through node
+An ancient game modernised through node and socket.io